dnnsharp/sharp-scheduler-guide/getting_started.md

 Before you proceed, make sure you have Sharp Scheduler installed on your portal.
 You can download it from the Sharp Scheduler [download page](http://www.dnnsharp.com/dnn/modules/sharp-task-scheduler/download) and install it from Host > Extensions.

-Create a page and add Sharp Scheduler as you normally would any other module.

-Locate and click the New Job button in order to create a new job
+Create a page and add Sharp Scheduler as you normally would any other module, then locate and click the New Job button in order to create a new job.

 ![](New Job.png)